 Scanning Film Negatives with a DSLR.
 Well, lets just say I've gotten better at this over the last couple of years.

 The left image was one of the first I've "scanned" with my DSLR, and the one on the right I've just rescanned using the techniques described below (higher resolution available here).
 Right now I can get higher resolution and better image quality that what street labs give you on CD.
 I've seen many articles on the web explaining the basics of digitising film negatives or transparencies with a digital camera.
 The basics are quite simple: you take a photo of a negative into a light source and invert.
+That's it.
+First of all: Why? - Street labs can usually scan the film but I’ve got bad scans and missing/cut frames more than once.
 British Journal of Photography for iPad on the iTunes App Store.
 Once Magazine for iPad on the iTunes App Store.
 Photo Booth.
 April 16, 2014 Portfolio: Cathedrals of Ice This past February, thanks to an unusually cold winter, the sea caves along the Apostle Islands National Lakeshore, in northern Wisconsin, were accessible by foot for the first time in five years.

 Visitors were able to walk two miles over the thick ice of Lake Superior to see the ice formations that run up the coastline.
 Erin Brethauer, a photographer living in North Carolina, visited the sea caves.
 Click here to view a slide show of her photographs.
 April 14, 2014.
 New York Times Photojournalism - Photography, Video and Visual Journalism Archives - Lens Blog.
 LightBox - From the photo editors of TIME.
 External disk not showing up in Locate.
 Well, after countless wasted hours, I've given up.